Glass: History

 Naturally occurring obsidian glass was used by Stone Age societies as it fractures along very sharp edges, making it ideal for cutting tools and weapons.

 Glassmaking dates back at least 6000 years, long before humans had discovered how to smelt iron.
 Archaeological evidence suggests that the first true synthetic glass was made in Lebanon and the coastal north Syria, Mesopotamia or ancient Egypt.
 The earliest known glass objects, of the mid-third millennium BC, were beads, perhaps initially created as accidental by-products of metalworking (slags) or during the production of faience, a pre-glass vitreous material made by a process similar to glazing.

 Early glass was rarely transparent and often contained impurities and imperfections, and is technically faience rather than true glass, which did not appear until the 15th century BC.
 However, red-orange glass beads excavated from the Indus Valley Civilization dated before 1700 BC (possibly as early as 1900 BC) predate sustained glass production, which appeared around 1600 BC in Mesopotamia and 1500 BC in Egypt.

-During the Late Bronze Age there was a rapid growth in glassmaking technology in Egypt and Western Asia.
+During the Late Bronze Age, there was a rapid growth in glassmaking technology in Egypt and Western Asia.
 Archaeological finds from this period include coloured glass ingots, vessels, and beads.

 Much early glass production relied on grinding techniques borrowed from stoneworking, such as grinding and carving glass in a cold state.

-The term glass developed in the late Roman Empire.
-It was in the Roman glassmaking centre at Trier (located in current-day Germany) that the late-Latin term glesum originated, probably from a Germanic word for a transparent, lustrous substance.
+The term glass has its origins in the late Roman Empire, in the Roman glass making centre at Trier (located in current-day Germany) where the late-Latin term glesum originated, likely from a Germanic word for a transparent, lustrous substance.
 Glass objects have been recovered across the Roman Empire in domestic, funerary, and industrial contexts, as well as trade items in marketplaces in distant provinces.
 Examples of Roman glass have been found outside of the former Roman Empire in China, the Baltics, the Middle East, and India.
 The Romans perfected cameo glass, produced by etching and carving through fused layers of different colours to produce a design in relief on the glass object.

 In post-classical West Africa, Benin was a manufacturer of glass and glass beads.

 Glass was used extensively in Europe during the Middle Ages.
 Anglo-Saxon glass has been found across England during archaeological excavations of both settlement and cemetery sites.
 From the 10th century onwards, glass was employed in stained glass windows of churches and cathedrals, with famous examples at Chartres Cathedral and the Basilica of Saint-Denis.
 By the 14th century, architects were designing buildings with walls of stained glass such as Sainte-Chapelle, Paris, (1203–1248) and the East end of Gloucester Cathedral.
 With the change in architectural style during the Renaissance period in Europe, the use of large stained glass windows became much less prevalent, although stained glass had a major revival with Gothic Revival architecture in the 19th century.